 You can’t dismiss a B-movie merely for its derivations from other movies—most are predicated upon familiar tropes that usually never fail to get the audience amped up, particularly in the case of horror movies, the genre of all genre movies.
 Cue the darkness, ominous musical chords and shock cuts and your audience leaves happy.
 While the pictures may often be familiar (The Possession, anyone?) it doesn’t make them any less fun to watch, particularly when graced with a good cast.

-Such is the case with director Mark Tonderai’s The House at the End of the Street (not to be confused with The House of the Devil, The House at the Edge of the Park or the Last House on the Left, though not far away in narrative proximity), a fitfully entertaining amalgam of haunted house psychodrama and teen angst, courtesy of one Jennifer Lawrence, who if you’re going to wade through a B-movie isn’t a bad guide to have as an Oscar nominee, gorgeous knockout, et al. And in this little throwaway picture, she even sings—lovely.
+Such is the case with director Mark Tonderai’s The House at the End of the Street (not to be confused with The House by the Cemetery, The House of the Devil, The House at the Edge of the Park or the Last House on the Left), a fitfully entertaining amalgam of haunted house psychodrama and teen angst, courtesy of one Jennifer Lawrence, who if you’re going to wade through a B-movie isn’t a bad guide to have as an Oscar nominee, gorgeous knockout, et al. And in this little throwaway picture, she even sings—lovely.

 In an opening sequence that proves it’s never too late to borrow jump cut credits seventeen years after David Fincher originated them in Seven, a little girl—the visage of evil a happy suburban home—brutally murders her parents.

 Flash forward several years as teenaged Elissa Cassidy (Lawrence) and doctor/mother Sarah (Elisabeth Shue), refugees from a broken marriage and the big city of Chicago, move in to the rural community (well shot in Ottawa, Canada) and set-up house right next door to the infamous death house, whose existence has caused neighborhood values to plummet.